 Utilizing NIST’s advice and practices can help your data stay safer because it understands the types of issues that are common in data breaches, analyzes how your brand operates and will help you find the regulations you need to follow beyond their initial recommendations.

 Data security is quickly becoming one of the highest priorities inside of a workplace, as billions of digital records being stolen from companies every year.
 Data breaches have caused embarrassment and massive amounts of identity fraud; with insufficient protection towards your data.

-Working within the NIST’s regulations will not only help your bottom line by opening up opportunities in your business, but it can also develop the strategy you use when handling cybersecurity By quarter 1 of 2020, CorCystems, Inc. will become NIST 800-171 compliant.
+As of Q1 of 2020, CorCystems Managed IT Services became NIST 800-171 compliant.
+Working within the NIST’s regulations will not only help your bottom line by opening up opportunities in your business, but it can also develop the strategy you use when handling cybersecurity.
+While NIST is great guidance for businesses of all sizes to use for improved cybersecurity management and reduced cybersecurity risk, we believe a company’s compliance earns them trust in their industry.
+Whether it’s maintaining FFIEC cybersecurity compliance in the financial industry or HIPAA compliance solutions in the healthcare world, CorCystems can provide you the services you need to keep your customers and their data safe.
 To learn more about NIST, please contact us to see how we can help you meet your compliance: (203) 431-1341.